MikeCullimore/food/recipes/baguettes.md

 Perfect—here’s a 2-day baguette de tradition recipe using both a poolish and an autolyse, scaled to make 4 baguettes (~280–300g each).
 I’ll also answer the organic flour question just below the recipe.

-## A/B testing
+## Batches

+### 30th August 25

-- 30th August batch: final prove: one pair of baguettes at ambient 45 minutes, the other in the fridge ... what difference did it make?
+Final prove: one pair of baguettes at ambient 45 minutes, the other in the fridge 16 hours.

 Ambient prove very hard to score: curved new grignette with curved blade no use, instead used bare razor, dough so wet and sticky that couldn't cut deep and shape messed up.
+One loaf split as a result.
+Oven at max temperature meant they scorched in places and needed to be taken out only a few minutes into second half of bake at the lower temperature.

+Cold prove harder to score if anything!
+But cuts opened up all right.
+Sprayed with water first (forgot with first batch).
+Tried 230°C first 10 minutes then 200°C for another 12.
+Beautiful golden brown all over and cuts opened up well!

 ## Next time